sahid/uosp/README.md

 ## Tests/Exercises

-Not a lot, there are comming time to time but feele free to help :)
+Not a lot unfortunately, there are comming time to time but feel free to help :)

 ## Getting Started

-First be sure to have well cconfigured git, devscripts and gpg to sign packages.
+First, be sure to have well configured git, devscripts and gpg to sign packages.

 ```